Alex Kurtzman: Career

 Kurtzman first teamed with Orci on the syndicated series Hercules: The Legendary Journeys, for the television unit of Pacific Renaissance Pictures, then operating out of Universal International.
 After they produced several storylines to cope with the absence of lead actor Kevin Sorbo following a stroke that Sorbo had suffered during the fourth season, Kurtzman and Orci, both aged 24, were placed in charge of the show.
 They moved into films after they were asked to rewrite Michael Bay's The Island.
 The film earned nearly $163 million at the worldwide box office, on a budget of $126 million, which was enough of a success that they were brought in to write Bay's Transformers, which earned $710 million.
 Though The Island and Transformers: Revenge of the Fallen were not particularly well received by critics, the two films earned a combined $1.7 billion.
 They co-created the Fox TV series Fringe in 2008 along with J. J. Abrams.
 After the pilot, Kurtzman served as consulting producer on the show for the remainder of its run.
 They then co-wrote the 2009 film Star Trek.

-In 2011, Forbes magazine described Orci and Kurtzman as "Hollywood's Secret Weapons" as, over the course of the previous six years, their films had grossed a combined total of over $3 billion at the box office.
-The partnership also wrote People Like Us, originally known as Welcome to People, which was Kurtzman's theatrical directorial debut.
+In 2011, Forbes magazine described Orci and Kurtzman as "Hollywood's Secret Weapons".